garrandall/popular-music-data/tracks/car-wash-christina-aguilera-missy-elliott.md

 Work and work, that's why I work, and work

-Working at the car wash, ohh, yeah
+Working at the car wash, oh, yeah
-At the car wash, yeah, come on work, baby work it, say now At the car wash, ahhhh
+At the car wash, yeah, come on work, baby work it, say now At the car wash, ah
 Working at the car wash, yeah
 So come on, come on, come on, come on, come on

-Ooooh, do, do, do, do, do, do, na, na, na, ah, ooh, uh, now keep it coming Ooooh, do, do, do, do, do, do, na, na, na, ah, ooh, you may not ever get rich, but ah
+Oh, do, do, do, do, do, do, na, na, na, ah, oh uh, now keep it coming Oh, do, do, do, do, do, do, na, na, na, ah, oh you may not ever get rich, but ah

 Hey, get your car washed today, hey